|

 eradication of violence, eradication of discrimination, or wars, etc.

 Islam represents all these things and needs to be eradicated.
+Although we can say eradication of communism” or

 “eradication of Nazism”, I never heard eradication being used for